 Forget frugality!
 There is an Easier Way to Financial Freedom

-The second thing I’ve noticed is that if you look closely at these early retired financially free guys (and why are they sporting little goatees?) you’ll see that they all still work.
-Mr. Money Mustache writes his blog regularly (and most blogs of that length take a few hours to write) and he also does home improvement projects and helps out his neighbors with their home improvement projects.
-He says he only does work that he enjoys so that is the main difference—he no longer works for the money, but he quickly found that doing nothing is actually really boring.
+The second thing I’ve noticed is that if you look closely at these early retired financially free folks you’ll see that they all still work.
+Mr. Money Mustache writes his blog regularly (and most blogs of that length take a few hours to write).
+He also does home improvement projects and helps out his neighbors with their home improvement projects.
+He says he only does work that he enjoys.
+So that is the main difference—he no longer works for the money.
+But he quickly found that doing nothing is actually really boring.
 So he keeps himself busy with work of one form or another.
 He could no doubt have cut the cord even earlier if he realized he was still going to be working and earning money.

 Todd Tressidder used the same tactic of frugal living for 10 years and is now the owner of financialmentor.com.
-He works too, building a website to educate people financially and I heartily recommend his excellent Ultimate Retirement Calculator.
-Like Mr. Money Mustache, he now works on his terms, but he works quite hard, more than I do, and I have a fraction of the wealth he has so technically I should be working harder, but I’ve learned that working harder doesn’t always lead to more money.
+He works, too, building a website to educate people financially.
+I heartily recommend his excellent Ultimate Retirement Calculator.
+Like Mr. Money Mustache, Todd now works on his terms.
+He works quite hard–more than I do.
+I have a fraction of the wealth he has.
+So technically, I should be working harder.
+However, I’ve learned that working harder doesn’t always lead to more money.
 In fact, the more fun I’m having, the more money I make.
 Fancy that!
 Come join me on that path if you like.

 What other alternatives are there to financial freedom?

 Read the Sunday Times Rich List and you’ll see there are three primary roads to wealth.
 First and fastest is business, second real-estate, and third and slowest is paper assets (stocks and bonds).
 I’m not counting marrying wealth which can work well for some (an acquaintance of mine did and she is still happily married so it isn’t true that you get what you deserve if you marry for money) and I’m not counting being a famous rock or movie star which also works well, but for very few.